JuniorJedi/data-analyst-portfolio/exploratory-data-analysys/EDA-e-commerce/EDA-e-commerce.md

-Data Analysis and Strategies for E-commerce
+Exploratory Data Analysis for E-commerce
 ===========================================

 Leveraging SQL and Power BI for Business Analysis